 Likewise, James Baldwin observes:

 You think your pain and your heartbreak are unprecedented in the history of the world, but then you read.
-It was books that taught me that the things that tormented me most were the very things that connected me with all the people who were alive, or who had ever been alive.
+It was Dostoevsky and Dickens who taught me that the things that tormented me most were the very things that connected me with all the people who were alive, or who ever had been alive.

 To my mind, this is the highest and most essential function of literature—not to provide the so-called answers that ideology attempts to, but to delve fully into the unknown, to accept it, to bravely meet it.
 And by doing so, to convince those who encounter one’s art that they are not alone, that there exists that invincible human solidarity that Conrad and Baldwin so eloquently describe.